pjimmybrcd/campus_ztp_nps/README.md

 		touch /var/log/sensorlog
 		chmod 666 /var/log/sensorlog

+## Create a cleanup action log file and configure permissions
+The cleanup action takes in a spreadsheet containing ICX ip addresses and witch named.
+It sequentially uses ssh to connect to all the switches and enters commands to update the port naming on the ICX, ap naming on the Ruckus Controller, and the campus_ztp database.
+If the ICX has an authorized AP connected but the naming or db information is incorrect, this script will update the information.
+If there is an unauthorized device, no action will be taken but will be logged.
+		touch /var/log/campus_ztp_cleanuplog
+		chmod 666 /var/log/sensorlog

+## Create a ICX log file and configure permissions
+		touch /var/log/campus_ztp_icx_sshlog
+		chmod 666 /var/log/campus_ztp_icx_sshlog

+## Create a Ruckus Controller log file and configure permissions
+		touch /var/log/campus_ztp_ruckus_sshlog
+		chmod 666 /var/log/campus_ztp_ruckus_sshlog

 ## Setup BWC Datastore
 Ensure that you've set up BWC for encrypted datastore.
 See https://docs.stackstorm.com/datastore.html